 You need good attention to detail, a good mind for problem-solving, patience for working with the public, and the ability to multitask.
 For those planning on making pharmacy tech a career, the ambition to stand out and get noticed for the better positions is a must.
 Be willing to work those extra shifts, or to work at other pharmacies within your chain or hospital system.

-What are some of the risks and rewards of the work you do?
+What are some of the risks and rewards of being a pharmacy tech?

 There’s not a lot of risk in this kind of work.
 Oncology and nuclear pharmacy occasionally deal with toxic substances, and working with the public has risks in the age of COVID.
 Even outside of nonprofit work, it's rewarding to help patients improve their health.